Below you’ll find answers to some of the questions we get a lot.

 ‘Vortimo’ is pronounced WOR TEAM-OH.

-Some people pronounce it WORTI MOH – like its a distant cousin to Voldemort from Harry Potter fame.
+Some people pronounce it WORTI MOH – like it’s a distant cousin of Voldemort from Harry Potter.
 But it’s not, and they’re wrong.
 However – you can call it whatever you like.
 Some people say Leenux and some say LieNax but we all know they’re trying to say ‘Linus Torvalds’, so, actually — it’s OK.